Pimentoso/mini4wdchrono/README.md

 ![sensors mounted](https://raw.githubusercontent.com/Pimentoso/mini4wdchrono/master/images/sensors.jpg)

 Build some sort of bridge-like structure to hold the electronics.
 Stick the LED strip underside it, so that it casts light on the sensors.
+If using laser diodes, make sure they are exactly pointed at the phototransistors.
 Put the structure over the 3 holes on the track with the sensors.

-The mini4wd car passing over the photoresistor will trigger a lap.
+The mini4wd car passing over the phototransistors will trigger a lap.
 Put the 3 green leds on the front of the lap timer, one over each lane.

 Prototype lap timer made of wood and 3d printed joints: